rsogllc/GNT/en/mining.md

 ### Cooling Costs

-Almost all of the electricity used by mining equipment gets converted to heat.
+Almost all of the electricity used by mining equipment is immediately converted to heat.
 You must get rid of any excess heat.
 Some mining hardware can be cooled without extra equipment, but you usually need a fan or something more complicated, so be sure to add the cost of cooling equipment to